About This Policy

 - It is management’s choice as to which form of overtime pay is used and the decision should be announced to the employee before the overtime is worked.

-- Support and Service Staff employees should not accumulate more than 80 hours of compensatory time.
+- Non-Exempt (excluding PAO and PAU) staff employees should not accumulate more than 80 hours of compensatory time.

-- Staff classified as Professional Overtime Eligible (PAO) should not accumulate more than 160 hours of compensatory time.
+- Staff classified as Non-Exempt PAO staff should not accumulate more than 160 hours of compensatory time.

-- The campus human resources office may approve higher accumulations for unusual circumstances that are in the University's best interest, up to the FLSA mandated limit of 240 hours; for law enforcement, fire protection, emergency response personnel, and employees engaged in seasonal activities, University Human Resources may approve accumulations up to 480 hours as allowed under the FLSA.
+- The campus human resources office may approve higher accumulations for unusual circumstances that are in the university's best interest, up to the FLSA mandated limit of 240 hours; for law enforcement, fire protection, emergency response personnel, and employees engaged in seasonal activities, Indiana University Human Resources may approve accumulations up to 480 hours as allowed under the FLSA.

 - Unless a campus has established a different procedure, when the maximum accumulation has been reached, payment at a rate of pay equal to one and one-half the regular rate for the work performed is the only option until the accumulated compensatory time drops below the limit.

-- For Support Staff, all compensatory time off accumulated by an employee in excess of 80 hours on November 1st will be paid (CMP) in the first pay period following November 1st.
+- For Non-Exempt CWA staff and Non-Exempt Non-Union staff (excluding PAO and PAU), all compensatory time off accumulated by an employee in excess of 80 hours on November 1st will be paid (CMP) in the first pay period following November 1st.
 At this time, employees may choose to be paid for any accumulated compensatory time between 40 and 80 hours (CMP).

-- For Service Staff, any compensatory time off accumulations in excess of 80 hours at the start of the first pay period after January 1st shall be paid (CMP) or scheduled off at the discretion of the department (CPT).
+- For Non-Exempt AFSCME Service staff, any compensatory time off accumulations in excess of 80 hours at the start of the first pay period after January 1st shall be paid (CMP) or scheduled off at the discretion of the department (CPT).

 - Accumulated compensatory time off may be taken whenever it is mutually agreeable with the employee and the supervisor.
 See the Family and Medical Leave Act (FMLA) Rights policy for the provisions related to the use of compensatory time during an FMLA covered absence.

 - A department may convert accumulated compensatory time to pay at any time.